 Hosting platforms can count HTTP GET requests made to the RSS feed and show this information as complete statistics.
 This way, podcasters can see all the podcast's insights via the hosting service and avoid getting separate figures from different platforms.
 Note: if you want to know more about Podcasts Statistics and how Spreaker handles RSS data, read this article.

-Because your podcast RSS feed is so important, choosing the right hosting platform is crucial when starting a podcast because that's how you’ll submit to Apple Podcasts and Google Play.
+Because your podcast RSS feed is so important, choosing the right hosting platform is crucial when starting a podcast because that's how you’ll submit to Apple Podcasts and Google Podcasts.
 When you're thinking of starting a new podcast, be sure that the podcast hosting service you choose:

 Offers an Apple Podcasts compatible RSS feed

 Allows customization of the RSS podcast information, so it is possible to edit them anytime so that they’ll look perfect anywhere the podcast is distributed

 Spreaker meets all of the above needs and automatically provides you with an RSS feed for each podcast created.
 All you need to do is opening an account and focusing on creating content.
 We will take care of the rest!